Debt Collector Harassment in Washington, D.C.

 Who Are Debt Collectors?

-The Better Business Bureau (BBB) lists nearly 700 debt collection agencies in the Washington, D.C. area.
-Many of these are accredited and rated by the BBB, and all have some contact information.
-Some of these local companies include Suburban Credit Corporation, Universal Envoy Corporation, and United Consumers.
+The Better Business Bureau lists nearly 700 collection agencies operating in Washington, D.C.
+Among them are Suburban Credit Corporation, Universal Envoy Corporation, and United Consumers.

 What Should You Do If You’ve Been Harassed By a Debt Collector In Washington, D.C.?